jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 #### vi or vim?

  By using vim as a text editor we can create shell scripts which are collections of shell commands with meta-characters and and some control logic.
 Ubuntu links to vim directly as seen in the image below.
 Fedora keeps two distinct binaries __vi__ and __vim__ but both of then link back to __vim__.
+The reason they are different sized is that there are different versions of vim that have different levels of features pre-compiled in.

   ![*vim Ubuntu 15.04*](images/Chapter-07/editors/vi/ubuntu-vi.png "vim Ubuntu")